simagix/keyhole/USERSGUIDE.md

 ```

-For a sharded cluster, *keyhole* connects to the primary node of the first shard.
-The reason of doing so is to collect more stats, such as wiredTiger stats data, and provide a partial view of the entire cluster.
-To cover all shards, spin up multiple instances of *keyhole* and connect to each shard as connecting to a replica set.
+For a sharded cluster, *keyhole* connects to the primary node of all shards.
+The reason of doing so, instead of remaining at `mongos` is to collect more stats, such as wiredTiger stats data, and provide a partial view of the entire cluster.

 ### Stats Viewing
 At the end of a *keyhole*, including monitoring and load test, it writes data to a file under system's default temporary directory.
 Save the file and you can view the summaries again using *keyhole* with `--view` flag.
 For example,